Ravikanth22/MyPortfolio/README.md

 Just change `src/portfolio.js` to get your personal portfolio.
 Customize portfolio theme by using your own color scheme globally in the  `src/_globalColor.scss` file.
 Feel free to use it as-is or personalize it as much as you want.

-If you'd like to **contribute** and make this much better for other users, have a look at [Issues](https://github.com/EshwarCVS/EshwarCVS.github.io/issues).

-Created something awesome for your fork of the portfolio and want to share it?
-Feel free to open a [pull request](https://github.com/EshwarCVS/EshwarCVS.github.io/pulls).

 ## Table of Contents
 - [Sections](#sections)
 - [Getting Started](#getting-started)